Mehdishah57/sal/README.md

 const dataSource = new DataSoruce({ /* options go here */ })
 container.set(DataSource, dataSource);
+const dataSource = container.get(DataSource) // It will return the data source instance
 ```

 Now you can inject it like this: